Frequently Asked Questions

 - The home must be:

-- single family detached dwelling;
+- Single-family detached dwelling;

-- single family detached dwelling with a secondary suite that is individually metered;
+- Single-family detached dwelling with a secondary suite that is individually metered;

-- mobile home that is permanently fixed, sits on a foundation, structurally complete with installed and connected plumbing, heating, electrical, water and sewer services with towing apparatus and axle has been removed; or
+- Mobile home that is permanently fixed, sits on a foundation, structurally complete with installed and connected plumbing, heating, electrical, water and sewer services, with towing apparatus and axle has been removed; or

-- side-by-side or stacked duplex or side-by-side row home or townhouse, provided each unit has its own natural gas and/or electricity meter.
+- Side-by-Side or stacked duplex, or side-by-side row home, or townhouse, provided each unit has its own natural gas and/or electricity meter.
 Utility accounts in the name of a strata corporation are not eligible.

 See the Program Terms and Conditions for full details.